-- Drywall Installation & Interior Finishes (can be started once Insulation is completed)
+(Can be started once Insulation is completed.)

 Drywall Installation (normally gypsum boards) can also be carried out simultaneously.
 The sheets are fastened to the frames using nails, screws, adhesives, etc. In rooms where the humidity levels could be higher like for example, the kitchen or the laundry room or even the baths cement boards can be used instead of gypsum boards.
 Drywall Installation usually gets completed in two or three days.

 Depending upon the fire resistance qualities there are different types of gypsum boards – Type X and Type C. The usual sizes of panels used for drywall in New Zealand are 1200 x 2400 mm, 1200 x 4800 mm and 1200 x 6000 mm and the thickness would be 10 mm, 13 mm, or 16 mm.

 Interior Finishes including corners, cupboards, painting, or wallpapers are also done at this stage.

 Exterior Walkways & Driveways are done either at this stage or just before handing over.